-A master plant dieta, sometimes referred to as a shamanic dieta is a complex, strict and rigorous system of discipline through which a planta maestra (teacher plant) or plantas que enseñan ( plants and trees that teach) transmit protection, guidance and sacred knowledge to the student or “dietero”.
+A Master Plant Dieta, sometimes referred to as a shamanic dieta is a complex, strict and rigorous system of discipline through which a planta maestra (teacher plant) or plantas que enseñan ( plants and trees that teach) transmit protection, guidance and sacred knowledge to the student or “dietero”.
 Plantas que enseñan are not only those plants and trees with psychotropic or hallucinogenic properties.
 In fact, plants with psychotropic properties account for only a small number of the plants that together are fundamental to the learning and practice of authentic, shamanic medicine in the Amazon.

 Before students can communicate with plant teachers, however, they must undergo a rigorous process of mental, physical and spiritual purification.
-Certain pants are often used in this process, including Ayahuasca, Tabacco and other plant purges (vomitivos).
-Mater plant dietas are usually accompanied by abstinence from sex, pork, red meat, sugar, deodorants, alcohol, caffeine, shampoo, toothpaste, oils and processed food.
+Certain plants are often used in this process, including Ayahuasca, Tabacco and other plant purges (vomitivos).
+Master plant dietas are usually accompanied by abstinence from sex, pork, red meat, sugar, deodorants, alcohol, caffeine, shampoo, toothpaste, oils and processed food.
 Abstaining from any substance or activity that might cloud the mind is essential for the plants and trees dieta to promote physical healing and spiritual transformation.

-Throughout the master plant dieta, whether endured for a long time with the view to becoming a maesro curandero, or for a shorter time as is the case on our retreats, the types of plants and the order in which they are consumed will be determined by the maestro curandero.
-Put differently, the order and kinds of mastre plants (teacher plants or trees) are not random, they are especially tailored to the individual.
+Throughout the master plant dieta, whether endured for a long time with the view to becoming a maestro curandero, or for a shorter time as is the case on our retreats, the types of plants and the order in which they are consumed will be determined by the maestro curandero.
+Put differently, the order and kinds of master plants (teacher plants or trees) are not random, they are especially tailored to the individual.

 The Master Plant Dieta may well be the most powerful and for some of us, the most challenging sacred medicine ritual we commit to whilst on retreat.